dennisXZX/react-feedback-collection/README.md

 ### OAuth and PassportJS

+There are three main parts in using PassportJS.

+- Requiring the module and using its passport.initialize() and passport.session() middleware with express.

+- Configuring passport with at least one Strategy and setting up passport's serializeUser and deserializeUser methods.

+- Specifying a route which uses the passport.authenticate middleware to actually authenticate a user.

+Here is an OAuth workflow involving PassportJS.

 ![OAuth Workflow](./diagrams/OAuth_flow.png)

-1. User clicks 'Login' button and will be directed to localhost:5000/auth/google
+1. User clicks 'Login' button and will be directed to localhost:5000/auth/google, resulting in the execution of passport.authenticate().

-2. PassportJS will direct user to Google with an google client ID and client secret to ask for permission
+2. As the passport.authenticate() is configured to handle Google strategy, PassportJS will direct user to Google with an Google client ID and client secret to ask for permission

 ```